magento/merchdocs/src/configuration/security/2fa.md

 Stores > Settings > [Configuration]({% link stores/configuration.md %}) > [Security]({% link configuration/security.md %}) > 2FA

+{:.bs-callout-info}
+Stores that have enabled Adobe Identity Management Services (IMS) authentication will have native Adobe Commerce and Magento Open Source 2FA disabled.
+Adobe Commerce administrators who are logged into their Commerce instance with their Adobe credentials will not need to re-authenticate for many Admin tasks.
+Authentication is handled by Adobe IMS when the administrator logs into their current session.
+See [Integrating Adobe Commerce with Adobe IMS overview](https://experienceleague.adobe.com/docs/commerce-admin/start/admin/IMS-integration-overview.html).
 ## General

 ![]({% link configuration/security/assets/2fa-general.png %}){: .zoom}